eryjus/bb-computer-v2/journals/Journal-04-Temp-Register-2.md

 So, I need to go back and revisit my work on the Memory Address Module (which will be torn down and redone), and the A and Temporary Registers (as they may be relocated and need to be flipped.

 With that said, I am going paste this same update into all 3 Journals since they will all need to be revisited.

+---

+### 2022-Feb-20

+This register has been renamed to be the second Temporary Register (actually Temporary Register 2).
+As such, I need to update the schematics.
+It has been incorporated into the overall ALU section of the computer.